The Consequences of Removing the Tree that is Protected and How to Avoid them

 What happens if I carry out work on a protected tree without permission?

-Yes, you are able to appeal to a TPO or preservation or TPO if you believe it is unjustified.
-But, you’ll need be able to present evidence to back your argument and demonstrate that the TPO or the preservation decision is not necessary.
+Yes, you are able to appeal a TPO or preservation or TPO if it’s not justifiable.
+You will have be able to present evidence to back your argument and demonstrate that you believe that the TPO or order to preserve is not necessary.

-It is against the law to remove protected trees without the required permissions.
-If you need removal of the tree it is necessary to apply for permission and provide proof to back your claim.
+It is illegal to remove a protected tree without obtaining permission from the appropriate authorities.
+If you want removal of the tree, you will need to apply for permission and provide the evidence needed to prove your case.

 Conclusion

-In the end, determining if a tree is protected is a vital step to ensure that any tree work is carried out legally.
-If you know the various types of protection and how to check for them to ensure you’re in compliance with the law and safeguarding the trees in your care.
-If you’re not sure about the nature of the protection of trees, we suggest consulting an expert in tree care such as Northern Beaches Tree Removal Sydney.
-Our arborists are experienced and will be able to advise you regarding the status of protection of your trees, and will guide you through the necessary steps to ensure you are acting within the legal guidelines.
-With our knowledge and dedication to provide high-quality tree services We can assist you to keep the beauty and value of your trees.
-Contact us today at 1300 931 904 to schedule a consultation, and let us assist you to keep your trees protected and healthy.
+In the end, determining if a tree is protected is an essential step to ensure that any tree work carried out legally.
+By understanding the different types of protection, and knowing how to check for them, you can ensure that you’re following the law and are protecting the trees you care for.
+If you’re unsure of the status of protection for trees, we suggest seeking advice from a reputable tree specialist like Northern Beaches Tree Removal Sydney.
+Our team of experienced arborists will be able to inform you on the protection status of your trees and walk you through the required steps to ensure that you are acting within the law.
+With our expertise and commitment to provide high-quality tree services we will help you maintain the beauty and value of your trees.
+Contact us now by calling 1300 931 904 to schedule a consultation, and let us guide you on how to keep your trees safe and healthy.